pablo14/data-science-live-book/model_performance/knowing_the_error.md

 Bias and variance are related in the sense that if one goes down the other goes up, so it's a **tradeoff** between them.
 A practical example of this is on
 Akaike Information Criterion (AIC) model quality measure.

-**AIC** is used as an heuristic to pick the best **time series model** in the `auto.arima` function inside `forecast` package in `R` [6].
+**AIC** is used as a heuristic to pick the best **time series model** in the `auto.arima` function inside `forecast` package in `R` [6].
 It chooses the model with the lowest AIC.

-The lower the better: The accuracy in prediction will lower the value, while the number of parameters will increase it.
+The lower, the better: The accuracy in prediction will lower the value, while the number of parameters will increase it.

 <br>